Last Updated on 17 February 2026 by Cycloscope

 Typical Mediterranean vegetation, amazing local wine and cheese, and clear water made Mljet a perfect tourist destination.

-Cycling around the lakes and into the National Park is the perfect way to explore the island, there aren’t cycling paths but the road traffic is very low.
+Cycling around the lakes and into the National Park is the perfect way to explore the island; there aren’t any cycling paths, but the road traffic is very low.

 Avoid the midday heat during the hottest months (July and August).
 You can find more information about cycling on Mljet Island here.